-The Bank's application of IFRS 9 and its approach to the establishment of the allowance for credit losses is explained in Note 3 Summary of significant accounting policies.
+The Bank's approach to the establishment of the allowance for credit losses is explained in Note 3 Summary of significant accounting policies.
 The allowance for credit losses is deducted from loans and advances in the consolidated statement of financial position.